DSST / Business Ethics and Society

 3. The United Nations

-Correct Answer: B. Procedural Fairness
+Correct Answer: D. Procedural Fairness

 Explanation: In a Court of Law people are entitled to defend themselves so the principles of procedural fairness apply.
 Individual's personal principles, such as Alexander Graham Bell, are not relevant.